Skip to content

 • Capacity drift.
 A datastore or volume that is filling faster than usual is a leading indicator.
 You want the slope, not the percentage.

 • Host health exceptions.
 Hardware warnings, storage path flaps, degraded links.
 Exceptions only.
-No one reads a sea of green.

 • Time discipline (identity-adjacent).
-If authentication has ever felt “random,” include an NTP drift check for identity-critical systems.
-Small skew becomes noisy fast.
+If authentication has ever felt "random," include an NTP drift check for identity-critical systems.

 • Restore test freshness.
 "Do we have recent proof for tier-1 systems?"
 A restore test older than the cadence is stale evidence.